kujeger/flatpak-gog/README.md

 The hope is to have this eventually work with almost any GOG game, but that is probably a ways off.

 ## Prerequisites
-You will need flatpak 0.9.7 or later, and `jq`.
-Both should be available in your repository.
+You will need flatpak 0.9.7 or later, and python3.
+Both should be available in your repository if not already installed.

 This all uses the [gnome flatpak runtime](http://flatpak.org/runtimes.html).
 If you haven't already got it, add the repo like this: